BioEasy/EasyCodeML/README.md

 **8.**      **License**

 Copyright 2018 by the EasyCodeML authors.
 EasyCodeML is a free software and you are welcome to redistribute it under certain conditions.
-It is released under GNU Lesser General Public License, Version 3.
-See http://www.gnu.org/licenses/lgpl.html.
 No guarantee of the functionality of this software, or of the accuracy of results obtained, is expressed or implied.
 Please inspect any results carefully.